bentomhall/nih-system/homebrewery/world/geography.md

 As a matter of policy, Mar'osh is strictly neutral, in a heavily armed way.
 They will not aggress against other groups, tribes, or nations, but any incursions against them or their allies will be met with extreme and unrelenting force.

 ### Merrydale
+One of the newer nations formed after the breakup of Kaelthian dominance over the Sea of Grass, Merrydale owns the new northern trade route crossing the Freeglas ferry and heading to Fuar Uulan.
+Ruled by a former Kaelthian mage named Lady Protector Rebecca Fallowstone.
+Her administration emphasizes building trade and economic growth...to funnel maximum power and wealth into the Lady Protector's pockets.
+The people here are mostly human with some numbers of halflings.
+By 260 AC, Merrydale has expanded to fill the area between the Shield River to the south and the Glasweil to the north, with the eastern boundary running up against the Uulani border.

+### Seraaja, Clans of the
+The Seraaja were once the Horse Clans, before their false goddess was defeated and destroyed.
+Now the traditional, xenophobic core has migrated north on the Lupaus Plains, actively fighting any intruders into their horse-and-cattle-nomad lifestyle.
+They consider the arcane to be evil and civilization to be demonic.